open-telemetry/build-tools/semantic-conventions/syntax.md

 The following is only valid if `type` is `event`:

-- `name`, conditionally required string.
+- `name`, required, string.
 The name of the event.
-  If not specified, the `prefix` is used.
-If `prefix` is empty (or unspecified), `name` is required.

 #### Metric Group semantic convention

 Metric group inherits all from the base semantic convention, and does not add any additional fields.

-The metric group semconv is a group where related metric attributes can be defined and then referenced from other `metric` groups using `ref`.
+The metric group semantic convention is a group where related metric attributes can be defined and then referenced from other `metric` groups using `ref`.

 #### Metric semantic convention